 Chilling–Tilat Do Camp–Shingra Koma–Tibb caves and then you need to traverse the way back again!

-The first day of trekking would be a experience in itself as many people would slip and fall while walking on the snow but what you would learn is celebrating small achievements in life as you would celebrate reaching a point in your trek here.There might be point in the trek where the road might be closed and you might have to reroute your journey by climbing a cliff.
-A ninety degree climb on the cliff would be a daredevilry thing to do and might scare the hell out of you,but the enchanting surroundings and the want to see more would keep you going!
+The first day of trekking is an experience in itself as you are just learning to walk on the snow and might fall or slip.
+But you learn to celebrate these small achievements.
+Sometimes roads are closed and you have to reroute your journey by climbing a cliff.
+A ninety degree climb on the cliff might scare the hell out of you, but the enchanting surroundings and the want to see more would keep you going!

 Preparation for the trek: